Colossal orbital-Edelstein effect in non-centrosymmetric superconductors

 {\it Spatial-dependent orbital Edelstein effects. ---} The amplitude and sign of the ORE has also distinctive marks when considering its spatial dependence in the case of inhomogeneous superconducting phase profile.
-We have solved the orbital Rashba model (Eq.~(1)) for a 2D system with size $L_x \times L_y$, $L_x=200$, in unit of the inter-atomic distance, and assuming translational invariance for $L_y$.
-The supercurrent profile includes a phase gradient in real space along a given direction (Fig. \ref{Fig4}(a)) and a phase defect in the spatial profile of the supercurrent.
-Thus, we have a domain boundary with a weak modification of the phase gradient expressed by the variation $\Delta \phi$ across the domain boundary at a given position.
-The aim here is to assess the spatial dependence of the induced orbital moment.
+This aspect is highly peculiar of the superconducting state.
+We have solved the OR model Eq.~(1) for a 2D system with size $L_x \times L_y$, $L_x=200$, in unit of the inter-atomic distance, and assuming translational invariance for $L_y$.
+The supercurrent profile includes a phase gradient in real space along a given direction and a phase defect in the spatial profile of the supercurrent (Fig. \ref{Fig4}(a)).
+The latter represents a domain boundary with a weak modification of the phase gradient by $\Delta \phi$ across the domain boundary at a given position.
 The presence of a weak phase gradient change leads to two striking features.
-We find a general enhancement of the induced orbital moment (Fig. \ref{Fig4}(b)) compared to the value in the bulk (Fig. \ref{Fig4}(c)).
+We find a general enhancement of the induced orbital moment (Fig. \ref{Fig4}(b)) compared to the value in the bulk (Fig. \ref{Fig4}(c)), that further increases the colossal character of the signal.
 Moreover, the orbital Edelstein effect exhibits a sign variation of the orbital moment in real space thus yielding domains with opposite orientation.
 The spatial extension of the domain with an amplification of the orbital polarization is of the order of the superconducting coherence length $\xi_{SC}$.
 We verify that for a ballistic superconductor, for which $\xi_{SC}\sim v_F/\Delta$ with $v_F$ the Fermi velocity, an increase of the gap amplitude leads to a reduction of the size of the region with enhanced orbital polarization (Fig.~\ref{Fig4}(d)).
+This result fully pertains the superconducting state and is not expected to have a counterpart in the normal state, where the length scales associated are much shorter, especially in the case of a metal.
+Interestingly, the spatial variation of the Edelstein response appearing in Fig.~\ref{Fig4} goes beyond the linear response theory result, although still remaining of long wavelength character.
+These results show how the Edelstein response can be generally exploited to monitor and detect phase disorder patterns in a non-centrosymmetric superconductor.
+We have also verified that the effect is robust when allowing for a self-consistent solution of the superconducting order parameter in real space in the presence of supercurrent and phase spatial defects.
+We report weak variation of the amplitude, with an upper bound of about ten percent, for an orbital Rashba coupling that is smaller than the kinetic energy \cite{Note1}.